orocommerce/documentation/user_guide/marketing_web_catalog/edit_content_tree/landing_page_node.rst

 Landing Page node is a link to the `custom content page <./marketing-landing-pages>`_ created in the **Marketing > Landing Pages** section.

-To add a landing page node to the menu on the OroCommerce Store Front:
+To add a landing page node to the menu on the OroCommerce Storefront:

 #.
 Select the **Add Landing Page** in the Content Variants list.